karroot/ing-sw-2019-gallotti-gianchino-guidi/README.md

 # Adrenaline

 ## The project
-We developed a software version, written in Java, of the board game Adrenalina.
+We developed a software version, written in Java, of the board game Adrenaline.
 The main requirement was the implementation of a distributed system consisting of a single server able to manage one game at a time and multiple clients (one per player) that could participate in only one game at a time.
 The entire system was designed using the MVC (Model-View-Controller) design pattern.

 We implemented a version that supports the full set of rules and the Terminator Mode.